StacyKioko/JavaScript_exercises/README.md

 # Kevin Weather
 This repository is a practice exercise for JavaScript.
-The desired output is a Kelvin Weather
+The desired output is code that converts kevin > Celsius > Fahrenheit > newton

 # Prompt